+Although unmanaged diabetes can be damaging to your health, diabetes is manageable and complications may be prevented.
 When you are diagnosed with diabetes, you want to know basic information to help you navigate what it means and how to live with this condition.
-Let's start with what diabetes is and how to recognize it.

 Whether you are newly diagnosed with diabetes or have had diabetes for many years, it is useful to review this basic information.

-What is diabetes?
+What is Diabetes?

 To put it simply, you have Diabetes Mellitus when too much glucose is circulating in your bloodstream.
 Glucose is an important and necessary fuel for our bodies.
-So necessary, that both the liver and the kidneys produce it naturally; however, we get the most sugar from the foods we eat.
+So necessary that both the liver and the kidneys produce it naturally; however, we get the most sugar from the foods we eat.

 Blood glucose levels normally stay in a certain range.
-In other words, your body has a system that regulates how much glucoseis circulating in your bloodstream.
+In other words, your body has a system that regulates how much glucose is circulating in your bloodstream.
 That system centers on a hormone called insulin, which is released from cells located in the pancreas.

 Insulin speeds up the transfer of sugar from your blood and delivers it into your muscle, liver and fat tissues where it is used as fuel or stored for your body to use later.